 These vitamins work together synergistically to support critical brain functions and are co-factors to each other.
 This means they help each other be absorbed and utilized properly by the body.

 Rhodiola is an adaptogenic herb with neuroprotective properties.
 It also helps bolster levels of neurotransmitters and improve the balance between serotonin and norepinephrine.
 The herb increases sensitivity in the nervous and neurological systems that produce dopamine and serotonin which makes it helpful in managing some of the symptoms associated with ADHD.
 This mechanism can help enhance alertness which is critically lacking in people with ADHD.

 Typical uses for Rhodiola show it to be highly effective for countering the effects of fatigue and improving sleep quality.
-These anti-fatigue effects make it effective for improving attentiveness and now recent research adds to that by showing how Rhodiola can also be equally effective for anxiety and memory.
+These anti-fatigue effects make it effective for improving attentiveness and now recent research adds to that by showing how Rhodiola can also be equally effective for anxiety and memory issues.

 L-theanine is an amino acid found in tea that does a number of helpful things.
 Among other functions, it helps promote relaxation and facilitate sleep by boosting GABA levels and those of other brain-calming chemicals.
-This includes dopamine and serotonin which help regulate mood, emotions, alertness, concentration, and sleep.
+This includes dopamine and serotonin which help regulate mood, emotions, alertness, concentration, and sleep problems like insomnia.

 At the same time, L-theanine also lowers levels of excitatory brain chemicals linked to stress and anxiety.
 This mechanism produces an effect of calm which can help combat typical ADHD symptoms.
 And finally, L-theanine enhances alpha brain waves.

 Alpha brain waves help the brain maintain a state of wakeful relaxation such as one experiences when meditating, or being creative.
 Studies on the subject show L-theanine to trigger the release of alpha waves which results in the brain being better able to relax, focus, and be creative without the hyperactive element.